Eastern Orthodoxy in Hawaii: Russian Orthodox Church

 In the late 1960s, a group of Russian Orthodox Christians parted ways with the local Greek community and joined the Russian Orthodox Church under the omophorion (jurisdiction) of Archbishop Anthony of Los Angeles; they formed the St. Mark of Ephesus Russian Orthodox Mission.
 In the early 1980s, this mission parish was later re-consecrated under the heavenly protection of the Mother of God and is now known as the Holy Theotokos of Iveron Russian Orthodox Church.
 In the late 1990s, the pastor of the Russian Orthodox community, Father Anatole Lyovin, was ordained to serve the Orthodox faithful in Hawaii.
-Currently this parish is without a permanent structure, but there are new plans to build the first Russian Orthodox church on Oahu.
-The Holy Theotokos of Iveron Russian Orthodox Church is served by four clergy: Priest Athanasius Kone (Rector), Archpriest Anatole Lyovin, Deacon Michael Bressem, and Deacon Nectarios Yangson.
+The parish recently purchased a large church building on Oahu, and serve a full cycle of services each week.
+Every Wednesday, a service to the Mother of God is chanted before the Wonderworking Hawaiian Iveron Icon.
+The Holy Theotokos of Iveron Russian Orthodox Church is served by four priests and one deacon: Priest Nectarios Yangson (Rector), Archpriest Anatole Lyovin, Archpriest Octavian Mahler, Archpriest Konstantin Sorrell and Deacon Seraphim Andov.

 This church houses the world famous “Hawaiian“ Iveron Icon of the Mother of God.
 A Miracleworking image of the Virgin Mary that exudes an oily and fragrant substance called “myrrh”.
-This was officially recognized by the Russian Orthodox Church as a genuine miracle in 2008.
+This phenomenon was officially recognized by the Russian Orthodox Church as a genuine miracle of God in 2008.
+The Holy Icon has traveled to over 2,000 churches around the world and has been venerated by millions of Christian faithful.

 Greek Orthodox Church

 In the mid 1960s, a Greek Orthodox community established a mission under the auspices of the Greek Orthodox Archdiocese of America.
 This community became known as the Saints Constantine and Helen Greek Orthodox Church.
-The current pastor of the Greek Orthodox community in Hawaiʻi is Fr.
-Alexander Leong, who was assigned to the parish in Honolulu in 2008.
+The current pastor of the Greek Orthodox community in Hawaiʻi is Priest Alexander Leong, who was assigned to the parish in Honolulu in 2008.
 This community is well known for its annual Greek Festival held at Ala Moana Beach Park near Waikiki.
 This community is under the care of Bishop-Metropolitan Gerasimos of San Francisco (GOARCH).